Yumi2121/Yumi2121/README.md

 - 👋 Hi, I’m @Yumi2121
-- 👀 I’m interested in dessign and programming!
+- 👀 I’m interested in design and programming!
 - 🌱 I’m currently learning web developer.
 - 📫 How to reach me on Linkedin: Zumin Yu